All Episodes

 If that can be the fault of the Christian right, then there is no reality.

-And it starts with but it starts with people like Stuart Stevens, a big shot who's made tons of money from delivering the Republican Party into the hands of such great presidential nominees as Mitt Romney.
+And it starts with, but it starts with people like Stuart Stevens, a big shot who's made tons of money from delivering the Republican Party into the hands of such great presidential nominees as Mitt Romney.

 And that's why I don't want to play that game.

-You can complain that the ban on Muslim immigration is simple-minded and all the rest of it, and it wouldn't have done anything about this guy who uh whose family were led in 30 years ago, the they're already behind the barricades.
+And that's why Trump, by the way, for all his faults, you can complain that the ban on Muslim immigration is simple-minded and all the rest of it, and it wouldn't have done anything about this guy whose family were let in 30 years ago.

-But Trump's view, Trump's view that the issue is Islam, there's a problem in Islam, and therefore uh a good way to be safer is to have less Islam in your society, is grounded in reality.
+But Trump's view, Trump's view that the issue is Islam, there's a problem in Islam, and therefore a good way to be safer is to have less Islam in your society, is grounded in reality.

 Mark Stein for Rush, more to come.